solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 > Have students introduce themselves: name, what brings them to GA (ask for their current career & any specific goals), & one "fun fact".

 > **Example Exercise**: *Have students submit their info one per line on a CSV file (via google doc, etc).
-Instructors can then use Python to briefly analyze and pull out interesting information (e.g. create dictionary, append, sort, etc).*
+Instructors can then use Python to briefly analyse and pull out interesting information (e.g. create dictionary, append, sort, etc).*

 #### Our Expectations